 Gmail.
 The “G,” in this case, standing for GroupWise, Novell’s email product.

-So you can imagine my surprise when Eric Schmidt accepted the job as Google’s CEO, took Novell’s CIO with him, and two years later announced an almost identical service with the exact same name.
-I think I spent two days wandering the halls, bellowing, “You’ve got to be kidding me!”
+So imagine my surprise when Eric Schmidt accepted the job as Google’s CEO and two years later announced…well…Gmail.
+If memory serves, I spent two days wandering the halls, bellowing, “You’ve got to be kidding me!”

-As part of the project, they asked me to write a series of documents that would explain the sometimes painful process we were going through in hopes of helping our customers avoid some of the same pain.
+As part of the project, I was asked to write a series of technical documents that would explain the sometimes painful process we were going through in hopes of helping our customers avoid some of the same pain.
 The result was The Novell Beigepapers.

 Here’s the introduction to the series: